LewisTowart/tech258_cloud/azure_linux/intro_to_azure/Azure_guide.md

 ### Step 1.

-:Boom: Please follow the same step as listed above for the Database setup.
+:boom: Please follow the same step as listed above for the Database setup.

 ### Step 2.

-:Boom: Please follow the same step as listed above for the Database setup making sure to name it something like tech258-lewis-app-deploy this time.
+:boom: Please follow the same step as listed above for the Database setup making sure to name it something like tech258-lewis-app-deploy this time.

 ### Step 3.

-:Boom: Please follow the same step as listed above for the Database setup.
+:boom: Please follow the same step as listed above for the Database setup.

 ### Step 4.

-:Boom: Please follow the same step as listed above for the Database setup.
+:boom: Please follow the same step as listed above for the Database setup.

 ### Step 5.